Chuck & Buck: Music

 Additionally, Jeffes' "Paul's Dance", "Prelude and Yodel" and "Nothing Really Blue" (as performed by Penguin Café Orchestra) are featured on the soundtrack.

 The video for "Doctor Worm" by They Might Be Giants is featured during a scene that takes place in Chuck/Charlie's office.
 Charlie claims to have signed the band to his label.

 Reception and legacy

 The film has received generally positive reviews from critics.
-On the review aggregate website Rotten Tomatoes, it has an 84% approval rating based on 88 reviews, with an average rating of 7.06/10.
+On the review aggregate website Rotten Tomatoes, it has an 85% approval rating based on 89 reviews, with an average rating of 7.06/10.
 The website's critical consensus reads: "As poignant as it is unsettling, Chuck & Buck uses the complex dynamic between two men as fuel for untangling a rich assortment of thought-provoking themes".
-On Metacritic, the film has a weighted average score of 76 out of 100, based on 30 critics, indicating "generally favorable reviews".
-In an interview with The New York Times in 2010, Academy Award-winning actor Jeff Bridges named White's performance the Best of the Decade.
-Ontiveros was awarded the National Board of Review Award for Best Supporting Actress.
+On Metacritic, the film has a weighted average score of 76 out of 100, based on 30 critics, indicating "generally favorable" reviews.
+It won the John Cassavetes Award at the 16th Independent Spirit Awards.
+In an interview with The New York Times in 2010, Academy Award-winning actor Jeff Bridges named White's performance the Best of the Decade, while Ontiveros' performance was recognized with the National Board of Review Award for Best Supporting Actress.